Generative Adversarial Reduced Order Modelling: Methods

 \subsection{Baseline models}

-We compared the performances of the (r-)GAROM approach against some of the more consolidated data-driven frameworks in ROM community.
+We compared the performances of the (r-)GAROM approach against some of the more consolidated data-driven frameworks in ROM community\cite{rozza2022advanced}.
 Such models rely on machine learning and/or linear algebra techniques, resulting on different approaches from the algorithmic perspectives.
-In such way, we aim for the most possible fair comparison, individuating the GAROM advantages and disadvantages with respect to the state-of-the-art in different possible operating contexts.
+In such way, we aim for the most possible fair comparison, distinguishing the GAROM advantages and disadvantages with respect to the state-of-the-art in different possible operating contexts.

-The baseline comparison models are: \begin{itemize}[noitemsep,topsep=0pt] \item Proper Orthogonal Decomposition with Radial Basis Function interpolation (POD-RBF), \item Proper Orthogonal Decomposition with Artificial Neural Network interpolation (POD-NN), \item Autoencoders with Radial Basis Function interpolation (AE-RBF), \item Autoencoders with Artificial Neural Network interpolation (AE-NN). \end{itemize} A complete mathematical description of the methodologies can be found in \cite{rozza2022advanced}.
-In few words, these models use proper orthogonal decomposition and an autoencoder for dimensionality reduction, while radial basis function and artificial neural network for approximating the reduced parametric solution manifold.
-The POD is performed by truncated singular value decomposition with a variable rank (latent dimension in the manuscript), while the autoencoder is the same as the discriminator network without the conditioning concatenation.
-For radial basis function we employed a Gaussian Kernel with length scale equal to $1$, while the artificial neural network is composed by two linear layers of dimension $24$ and $64$, with ReLU activation function applied to all layers except the last.
-The weights of the artificial neural network are chosen to resemble in size the conditioning mechanism of the generator, allowing a more fair comparison.
-The autoencoder is trained for $1000$ epochs, while the artificial neural network for $20000$ epochs.
-Both the autoencoder and artificial neural network are optimized with Adam \cite{kingma2014adam} using $0.001$ learning rate, minimizing the mean square error loss.
+The baseline comparison models are: \begin{itemize}[noitemsep,topsep=0pt] \item Proper Orthogonal Decomposition with Radial Basis Function interpolation (POD-RBF)\cite{salmoiraghi2018free}, \item Proper Orthogonal Decomposition with Artificial Neural Network interpolation (POD-NN)\cite{hesthaven2018non}, \item Autoencoders with Radial Basis Function interpolation (AE-RBF) \cite{lee2020model}, \item Autoencoders with Artificial Neural Network interpolation (AE-NN)\cite{IvagnesDemoRozza2023JSC, hasegawa2020machine, gonzalez2018deep}. \item Conditional GAN (cGAN)\cite{mirza2014conditional} \item Regularized vanilla conditional GAN (r-cGAN)\cite{kemna2023reduced} \item Deep Operator Networks (DeepONet) \cite{lu2021learning} \item Deep Operator Networks with Non-Linear Manifol Decoder (NOMAD) \cite{seidman2022nomad} \end{itemize} In a few words, POD-RBF, POD-NN, AE-RBF, and AE-NN use proper orthogonal decomposition and an autoencoder for dimensionality reduction, while radial basis function and artificial neural network for approximating the reduced parametric solution manifold.
+The POD is performed by truncated singular value decomposition with a variable rank (latent dimension in the manuscript), while for radial basis function interpolation, we employed a Gaussian Kernel with length scale equal to $1$.
+Differently, DeepONet and NOMAD are neural operator networks, mapping directly the parameters and field coordinates to the field solution on the specified coordinates.
+Finally, we also present two vanilla GAN approaches: cGAN and r-cGAN, where at the latter we add an L1 penalty loss to the generator network\cite{kemna2023reduced}.

+For the neural networks-based approaches we performed hyperparameter optimization to find the architecture with lower training mean square error.
+The optimization was carried out with RayTune\cite{liaw2018tune}.
+For the specifics on network parameters and training procedures see the Supplementary Information.